PandaWood/ExceptionReporter.NET/README.md

 ## How it works

-The Exception Reporter is invoked manually or by setting up it's invocation on a Windows Error event, where it's basically passed the root Exception - see [Sample Code Usage](https://github.com/PandaWood/Exception-Reporter/wiki/Sample-Usage)
+The Exception Reporter can be called manually or by setting up a Windows Exception event - see [Sample Code Usage](https://github.com/PandaWood/Exception-Reporter/wiki/Sample-Usage)

-The report is either sent silently or you can choose to show a dialog which is populated with the exception and certain system details.
+The report can be sent silently or the dialog (above) shown, which is then populated with the exception and certain system details.
-A screenshot is also taken (jpeg, multiple screens if present) and you can add file attachments to be sent (if using email as the method of sending).
+A screenshot can be taken and you can easily add file attachments (if using email as the method of sending).

 The ultimate goal is the developer receiving a formatted exception report - see [Creating and Sending a Report](https://github.com/PandaWood/Exception-Reporter/wiki/Creating-and-Sending-a-Report)